Doctor of Medicine

 Dr. Griffiths has also pioneered a new microtia reconstructive technique where the entire external ear and ear canal (including ear drum) can be reconstructed during the same surgery.
 Because of his expertise and focus on fewer surgeries, Dr. Griffiths frequently works with patients and families who travel to Idaho from all across the country for microtia care.
 Learn more about Dr. Griffiths' microtia expertise

-Dr. Griffiths is a native of Salt Lake City and earned his undergraduate degree from the University of Utah.
+Dr. Griffiths is originally from Salt Lake City and earned his undergraduate degree from the University of Utah.
 His postgraduate residency involved both a preliminary focus on general surgery and a full plastic surgery residency, and was followed by fellowship training in pediatric plastic surgery and craniofacial surgery at St. Louis Children's Hospital.
 Since moving to Idaho, he established the craniofacial program at St. Luke’s Children’s Hospital and is the founder of the Idaho Cleft Palate and Craniofacial Deformities Institute.
 He is also a member of the American Cleft Palate-Craniofacial Association and the American Society of Plastic Surgeons.

 In his free time, Dr. Griffiths is a competitive endurance bicyclist.
 He also enjoys fly fishing and restoring 1960s European cars.